 Submittal process: The student candidate should complete the Application Form (note DOC membership of the applicant and Ph.D. thesis advisor/nominator are both required).
-Then, the candidate's Ph.D. thesis advisor should then submit 1) this application form, 2) the short essay, and 3) their letter of recommendation each as a separate pdf file (pdf file names should include the applicant's last name as part of the file name) using the Online Submission Form.
+Then, the candidate's Ph.D. thesis advisor should then submit 1) this Application Form and 2) their letter of recommendation each as a separate pdf file (pdf file names should include the applicant's last name as part of the file name) using the Online Submission Form.
 Please note that the submitter needs to be a Member of the Division of Organic Chemistry to access the Online Submission Form.

 The fellowship stipend for 2015-2016 is $26,000, which includes $750 for travel to the 2017 National Organic Symposium (NOS) to present a poster on their work.
 Each of the fellowships is sponsored by a prominent company, organization or individual endowment.
 Awardees are selected by an independent committee, and evidence of research accomplishments is an important factor in the selection process.